huawei-noah/trustworthyAI/README.md

 - gCastle (or pyCastle, pCastle)

+  Welcome to participate in [PCIC Causal Discovery Competition 2021 ](https://competition.huaweicloud.com/information/1000041487/introduction)(June 8, 2021 ~ August 22, 2021).
+  gCastle offers the competition module to be convenient for you to generate the submission file and evaluate your methods, and you can visit the submission section of the      [competition website ](https://competition.huaweicloud.com/information/1000041487/circumstance) to get the toy example.

 ### Causal Structure Learning

 - **Causal_Discovery_RL**:  codes, datasets, and training logs of the experimental results for the paper